 4. It seems like many high and low FODMAP lists contradict each other!
 Where do I get a true list of foods to eliminate and include in my diet?

 You’re right!
 Many lists out there are incorrect.
 This is because the lab at Monash University in Australia is constantly updating their list as they test new foods.
-To truly stay up-to-date and get an accurate list of low FODMAP and high FODMAP foods, use the lists on this website, in my book the IBS Master Plan, or with the low FODMAP app from Monash University.
+To truly stay up-to-date and get an accurate list of low FODMAP and high FODMAP foods use the low FODMAP app from Monash University.

 5. Do I have to completely eliminate dairy foods?